Last updated on September 20th, 2023 at 05:55 am

 - You’ll get a free Geneva Transport Card if you stay at a hotel or hostel.
 It’s a great way to save on the price of daily transportation.
 You need to download it and keep the QR code on your phone.

-- Use the Free Transport Card to go from and to the airport.
+- You can use the Free Transport Card to go from and to the airport if needed.

-- While Switzerland is on the European continent, it isn’t part of the EU and has its own currency, the Swiss franc.
+- While Switzerland is on the European continent, it isn’t part of the EU and has its own currency, the Swiss Franc (CHF).

 Are 2 Days in Geneva Enough?